 The Asymmetric Base library provides the low level interface to the asymmetric cryptographic coprocessor for the RSA and ECC cryptographic libraries and has no user available interface.
 It does not support any security relevant policy or function.
-The Base, ECC and RSA library can optionally be delivered in two versions:
+The Base, ECC and RSA library can optionally be delivered in three versions:

-- The legacy version v1.03.006 for backward compatibility - The recommended new version v2.05.005
+- The legacy versions v1.03.006 for backward compatibility - The version v2.05.005 for composites using the PSL - The recommended new version v2.07.003